Need Help?

 The 3-month agile project enabled a much faster, wider and accurate proposition for disrupted customers.
 Now live in production, Vueling is able to seamlessly rebook British Airways passengers in 3 clicks and in less than 3 minutes without needing to learn technicalities of ticketing and complexity of traditional interoperability processes.

-Using NDC & ONE Order
+• Using NDC and ONE Order

 Singapore Airlines, in partnership with its low-cost carrier subsidiary Scoot, Amadeus, Navitaire and the Accounting Centre of China Aviation, piloted NDC and ONE Order standards in production with real passengers.
 The main objective was to simplify and enhance interline and interoperability across carriers in the Singapore Airlines Group.